Questor’s Gambit

 “The Collie was trapped on an alien vessel with a critical mission to accomplish.
 He did not have time for this cat’s games.”

-Commander Bill Wilker’s angular muzzle split into a wide Collie grin, and he smoothed down his ruff of fur that spilled regally out of the collar of his Tri-Galactic Navy uniform.
+Commander Bill Wilker’s angular muzzle split into a wide collie grin, and he smoothed down his ruff of fur that spilled regally out of the collar of his Tri-Galactic Navy uniform.
 “That’s a goddamned beautiful lookin’ planet,” he said.

 And it was a goddamned beautiful planet on the viewscreen.
 It was green and round and blue — everything that a planet should be, not like the desolate lava balls and crater-faced lumps in the last several star-systems.
 This planet practically screamed, “Shore leave!” and Bill Wilker was ready to take up that cry.

 “I should lead a reconnaissance team down to the surface,” Cmdr.
-Wilker barked to the Captain.
+Wilker barked to the captain.
 “Check it out.
 Take some readings.
 Scan it.”
 He wondered if those blue oceans looked as enticing up close as they looked on the viewscreen.
 He wouldn’t mind a swim.

 Still, Cmdr.
 Wilker respected his captain for being cautious.
 He was a smart cat.
 That’s why he was the captain.

-Captain Pierre Jacques made the rounds on the bridge, leaning over each junior officer’s shoulder in turn to see the readings at their stations.
+Captain Jacques made the rounds on the bridge, leaning over each junior officer’s shoulder in turn to see the readings at their stations.

 “Come on,” Cmdr.
 Wilker said.
 “They’ve all reported.
 It’s safe.
 We should send a team down.”

 Captain Jacques’ pink and gray skinned tail lashed.
-He leaned closer into the station manned by a black cat and pointed at her commscreen with a claw.
+He leaned closer into the station manned by a black cat and pointed at her vid-screen with a claw.
 “There,” he meowed.
 “What’s that?
 It looks like life signs.”

 The black cat confirmed, “Yes, those are probably some sort of tree or other vegetation — unusually complex for plant-life, but clearly chlorophyll-based.”